wp-plugins/leaguemanager/readme.txt

 * modular setup for easy implementation of sport types
 * seperate capability to control access and compatibility with Role Manager
 * dynamic match statistics
+* Championchip mode with preliminary and k/o rounds

 For further notes on using the plugin see the [Usage](http://wordpress.org/extend/plugins/leaguemanager/other_notes).